scooter99boston/bbu-gf/docs/gf_controlled/certification_mark_policies.md

 ## Trust Marks
+Currently, the Bedrock Consortium has not approved the use of any Trust Marks.
+However, the Governing Board MAY in the future approve the use of one or more Trust Marks.
+If and when that occurs, the following topics SHOULD be considered by the Governing Board:

 1. The Consortium MAY publish the set of Trust Marks designated in this document on the BBU website together with:
     1. A link to these policies governing their usage.